aksnzhy/xlearn_doc/cli_api/index.rst

      label value_1 value_2 .. value_n

-Note that, if the csv file doesn't contain the label y, the user should add a placeholder to the dataset by themselves (Also in test data).
-Otherwise, the parser will treat the first element as the label y.

   libffm format:

      label field_1:index_1:value_1 field_2:index_2:value_2 ...

+Note that, if the csv file doesn't contain the label ``y``, the user should add a ``placeholder`` to the dataset by themselves (Also in test data).
+Otherwise, xLearn will treat the first element as the label ``y``.

-Users can also give a ``libffm`` file to LR and FM.
+Users can also give a ``libffm`` file to LR and FM task.
 At that time, xLearn will treat this data as ``libsvm`` format.
 The following command shows how to use different machine learning algorithms to solve the binary classification problem:  ::

-./xlearn_train ./small_train.txt -s 0  # Linear model
+./xlearn_train ./small_train.txt -s 0  # Linear model (GLM)
 ./xlearn_train ./small_train.txt -s 1  # Factorization machine (FM)
 ./xlearn_train ./small_train.txt -s 2  # Field-awre factorization machine (FFM)

 Set Validation Dataset
 ----------------------------------------

-A validation dataset is used to tune the hyperparameters of a machine learning model.
+A validation dataset is used to tune the hyper-parameters of a machine learning model.
 In xLearn, users can use ``-v`` option to set the validation dataset.
 For example: ::

     ./xlearn_train ./small_train.txt -v ./small_test.txt